 Landscape Restoration Benefits Rural Communities

-This report (PDF) provides a straightforward way to calculate the economic impacts of natural resource restoration activities to nearby communities that should be helpful to local officials, agency staff, policy analysts, and others.
+This report (PDF) provides a straightforward way to calculate the economic impacts of natural resource restorative activities to nearby communities that should be helpful to local officials, agency staff, policy analysts, and others.

 Working in partnership with Salmon Valley Stewardship, Headwaters Economics documented 140 projects during 2008-2013 in Custer and Lemhi counties, finding that this restoration work distributed economic benefits across a wide range of sectors, generating an average annual output of 70 jobs and $9.1 million in total value.

-The economic impacts of restoration in Custer and Lemhi counties grew throughout the 2008-2013 study period; with expenditures increasing an average of 14 percent annually and associated employment growing an average of 18 percent annually.
+The economic impacts of this work in Custer and Lemhi counties grew throughout the 2008-2013 study period; with expenditures increasing an average of 14 percent annually and associated employment growing an average of 18 percent annually.

 At the end of the study in 2013, restoration expenditures were $8.2 million, resulting in $11 million in total output and creating 89 jobs in the two counties.